Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

-The major difference between file system lookup and traversal is that a file system lookup steps through nested directories and files in a file system tree, while traversal steps through nested dictionary-type objects in an :term:`resource tree`.
+The major difference between file system lookup and traversal is that a file system lookup steps through nested directories and files in a file system tree, while traversal steps through nested dictionary-type objects in a :term:`resource tree`.
 Let's take a detailed look at one of our example paths, so we can see what I mean: